scottweaver/ruby-sapjco/README.md

 # What is ruby-sapjco?

-It is a simple wrapper over the the top of SAP JCO Java interface.
+A simple wrapper over the the top of the SAP JCO Java API.

 # What do I need to use ruby-sapjco?